Golden Agri Resources Ltd

 127. Integrated Pest Management (IPM) approach?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also mentions using Integrated Pest Management (IPM) which combines cultural, mechanical, biological and chemical means to control pests while minimising worker, public health, and environmental risks.
+The company's own reporting also mentions using Integrated Pest Management (IPM) which combines cultural, mechanical, biological and chemical means to control pests.
+Measures involve breeding barn owls to control the rat population, encouraging leopard cats, which prey on rodents, to stay within plantations, controlling leaf-eating caterpillars through the diversity of flora, promoting the growth of beneficial plants, and using pheromones to control rhinoceros beetles.

 128. Waste management system in place to avoid negative impacts?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also has a waste management system in place.
+The company reports it has a waste management system in place where it recovers all CPO organic production waste from its upstream operations and hazardous waste from its downstream operations undergoes collection and disposal by authorised third parties.

 129. Commitment to human rights?